agronholm/apscheduler/docs/userguide.rst

 :class:`~apscheduler.executors.pool.ProcessPoolExecutor` instead to make use of multiple CPU cores.
 You could even use both at once, adding the process pool executor as a secondary executor.

+When you schedule a job, you need to choose a _trigger_ for it.
+The trigger determines the logic by which the dates/times are calculated when the job will be run.
+APScheduler comes with three built-in trigger types:

+* :mod:`~apscheduler.triggers.date`:
+  use when you want to run the job just once at a certain point of time
+* :mod:`~apscheduler.triggers.interval`:
+  use when you want to run the job at fixed intervals of time
+* :mod:`~apscheduler.triggers.cron`:
+  use when you want to run the job periodically at certain time(s) of day

-You can find the plugin names of each job store and executor type in their respective API documentation pages.
+You can find the plugin names of each job store, executor and trigger type on their respective API documentation pages.

 .. _scheduler-config: